A Murder of Crows (film): Plot

-Russell follows a clue to the home of Thurman Parks III and breaks in to investigate.
+Russell follows a clue to Parks' home and breaks in to investigate.
 He discovers that Parks is seeing Janine.
-Another clue leads him to the home of Professor Arthur Corvus (Corvus: Latin for crow), where he discovers a room full of costumes and prosthetic face masks.
-Russell realizes that Marlowe, Goethe, and even a random fan at his book signing were all Corvus.
+Another clue leads him to the home of Professor Arthur Corvus, where he discovers a room full of costumes and prosthetic face masks.
+Russell realizes that Marlowe, Goethe and even a random fan at his book signing were all Corvus.
 He concludes that Corvus murdered the lawyers.
-Corvus' housekeeper discovers Russell and calls the police.
-Dubose arrives and questions Corvus, who denies ever meeting or knowing Russell.
-Dubose is suspicious.
-Russell digs into Corvus's background and discovers that 3 years earlier, Corvus' wife and daughter had been killed in a hit-and-run accident by a banker, whose lawyer, Jeffery Lowell, got him off on a technicality.
+Corvus' housekeeper Althea Delroy discovers Russell and calls the police.
+Dubose arrives and questions Corvus, who denies ever meeting or knowing Russell but Dubose is suspicious.

+Russell digs into Corvus' background and discovers that 3 years earlier, Corvus' wife Jean and daughter Trudy had been killed in a hit-and-run accident by a banker, whose lawyer, Jeffery Lowell, got him off on a technicality.
 Russell returns to Corvus' home and confronts him.
 Corvus, armed, takes Russell's gun and admits to killing Lowell and the other attorneys for misuse of the justice system.
 He also says that he was going to kill Russell the night he attempted to recuse himself.
 Corvus became intrigued by Russell's struggling conscience and decided to test him.

 Overhearing Corvus' confession, Dubose interrupts and takes Corvus' gun.
 As Dubose calls for backup, Corvus kills Dubose with Russell's gun.
 Russell wrestles Corvus for both guns.
 Realizing that the police and courts would not believe that Corvus was the real murderer, Russell, having both guns, uses one to kill Corvus as the police arrive.
 Pope visits Russell to discuss his court strategy and hires a well-known attorney for him.
 Russell is found not guilty on all charges.
 The publicity of the case then results in the skyrocketing sales of the novel, making Russell a millionaire.